brayvid/newsbot/README.md

      - Matches to topics (`TOPIC_WEIGHT`)
      - Matches to current top headlines (`TREND_WEIGHT`)
      - Recency bonus for newer headlines
-   - Headlines must meet or exceed `MIN_ARTICLE_SCORE` to be considered.
+   - Headlines must meet or exceed `MIN_ARTICLE_SCORE` to be included.

 4. **Topic and Article Filtering**
    - Up to `MAX_TOPICS` are selected per run.